 Design Consultation .
 Santa Monica, California

-$_SERVER[SCRIPT_URI] = http://otlstudio.com/code/kapson.php
+$_SERVER[SCRIPT_URI] = https://otlstudio.com/code/kapson.php

 $_SERVER[REQUEST_URI] = /code/kapson.php